-If you are aware that harassment, discrimination or bullying has occurred within our business, you may report that to a member of the People team in line with any applicable local grievance procedure.
+If you are aware that harassment, discrimination or bullying has occurred within our business, you should report that in line with your local Human Resources grievance procedure.

-If you do not feel comfortable reporting a matter to either a senior manager or a representative of the People team, you should report any inappropriate conduct through our external Global Whistleblower Hotline / Website or to your Regional Whistleblower Officer by phone or by email.
+If you do not feel comfortable reporting a matter to either a senior manager or a representative of Human Resources, you should report any inappropriate conduct to your Regional Whistleblower Officer.
 You may, if you wish, do so anonymously.